War3Evo/War3Source-EVO/README.md

 Working: TF2, ~~CSGO is only partially working, if you've got programming skills, you can make it work!~~

+War3Source:Evo does require at least 1 gb of ram to run smoothly.
+At minimum 750 mb of ram with 250 mb of vswap in openvz.

 Updated for Sourcemod 1.8

 If something is missing during compiling, let me know.